hypothesis/client/docs/publishers/config.rst

     When setting it to ``manual``, you should
     `listen for layout changes </publishers/events/#cmdoption-arg-hypothesis-layoutchange>`_
     and adapt content to fit alongside the sidebar, if it is reasonable to do so.

+  .. option:: isActive

+    When ``mode`` is set to ``manual``, Hypothesis will invoke this to determine if side-by-side is active or not.
+This is called, for example, when the user clicks somewhere in the document outside of the sidebar, so the client can determine whether it should close the sidebar or not.

 Asset and Sidebar App Location
 ##############################